-So we have to be nuanced with these conversations because it's how we approach and what we think and we feel when we're taking certain action throughout our lives, it's all the foundation and the backstory to what things look like.
-That's how we can start to decipher whether or not we're engaging in the dieting practice, or if this is part of the discomfort of like stepping into our own true selves and feeling more liberated by taking those liberating actions.

-So for the honeymoon habit, what I noticed is that oftentimes when we start something new, even and especially when it's in support of our most liberated self, we can start to confuse it with a diet.
+So we have to be nuanced through these conversations because it's how we approach and what we think and we feel when we're taking certain actions throughout our lives.
+And so all the foundation and the backstory to what things look like.
+That's how we can start to decipher whether or not we're engaging in a dieting practice, or if this is part of the discomfort of stepping into our own true selves and feeling more liberated by taking those liberating actions.
+So for the honeymoon habit, what I notice is that oftentimes when we start something new, even, and especially, when it's in support of our most liberated self, we can start to confuse it with a diet.
 We can confuse it with the euphoria, that initial phase of the diet.
-And then, we can start to feel like I'm just doing the same thing I've done before.
-This won't work out, X, Y, and Z. And we can basically take that honeymoon phase of the new habit, whatever it might be like, insert blank, whatever new habit you're working on, that's like for you by you, we can take that and we can start to manipulate it and put it into the cycle of dieting and turn it into a diet.
+And then we can start to feel like, "I'm just doing the same thing I've done before this won't work out X, Y, and Z."

+And we can basically take that honeymoon phase of the new habit, whatever it be, insert blank, whatever new habit you're working on, that's like for you by you, we can take that and we can start to manipulate it and put it into the cycle of dieting and turn it into a diet.
 Why do we do that?
-Because our brains are hella amazing.
-And how we do one thing is how we do a lot of other things.
-So when we're trying to do this new thing, that is for us by us, we can almost, it's almost like a hint of self-sabotage except it isn't because all it is, is us doing something and the way we've done it before.
-I want you all to know right now, because this is really seeing like end of January, and we've had weeks of dieting messages being thrown on us, especially with additional stressors like that insurrection and the inauguration, which was amazing.
-But also there's stress around that as well.
+Because our brains are hella amazing and how we do one thing is how we do a lot of other things.
+So when we're trying to do this new thing, that is for us by us, we can almost...
+It's almost a phase of...
+It's almost like a hint of self-sabotage except it isn't because all it is us doing something in the way we've it before.
+I want you all to know right now, because this is releasing end of January.
+And we've had weeks of dieting messages being thrown on us, especially with additional stressors like that insurrection and the inauguration, which was amazing, but also there's stress around that as well.

 We're in some of the worst times of the pandemic in total deaths every single day.

-If you're also feeling additional pressure and stress, and you felt like those habits that you chose for yourself, that you were very much like those were not from a dieting cycle.
-These are for me.
-If you're starting to feel like those habits you chose are a little bit raggedy, or they're not as like fun as they were before, or they don't feel as full of ease as they were before, I want you to know you were probably in the honeymoon of a habit, nothing has gone wrong.
-And all you need to do is come back into yourself, take a beat, take a couple breaths.
-And ask yourself, wait, why did I start that habit in the first place?
+If you're also feeling additional pressure and stress, and you felt like those habits that you chose for yourself, that you were very much like, "These were not from a dieting cycle.
+These are for me."
+If you're starting to feel like those habits you chose are a little bit raggedy, or they're not as fun as they were before, or they don't feel as full of ease as they were before, I want you to know you were probably in the honeymoon of a habit, nothing has gone wrong.
+And all you need to do is come back into yourself, take a beat, take a couple breaths, and now ask yourself, "Wait, why did I start that habit in the first place?"